jmnr/canary/README.md

 [![Dependency Status](https://david-dm.org/jmnr/canary.svg)](https://david-dm.org/jmnr/canary)
 [![devDependency Status](https://david-dm.org/jmnr/canary/dev-status.svg)](https://david-dm.org/jmnr/canary#info=devDependencies)

-Canary is a social media networking sensation, built by four students at [Founders & Coders London](http://foundersandcoders.org/).
-Canary gives the aging Twitter format a make-over with Node.js and an attractive new colour scheme.
+Canary is a code bragging community, built by four students at [Founders & Coders London](http://foundersandcoders.org/).
+Users are invited to brag to Canary about their coding triumphs and receive virtual applause for their breakthrough.

-Canary does not handle tweets, dealing exclusively in "claps".
-Every visitor to the site has the opportunity to contribute claps.
-Each clap is limited to 141 characters.

 ## Why are we building Canary?

-We're building Canary as a learning exercise in using Node.js for large-scale projects, and to provide a hipster twitter alternative for those looking for a social network out of the mainstream.
+We're building Canary as a learning exercise in using Node.js for large-scale projects, as well as to provide a lifeline for needy coders in search of validation.

 ## How is Canary built?

 We followed these steps to build Canary:

-### Step 1

 - [x] Make Create, Read and Delete (CR-D) endpoints

-*CR-D endpoints were created in our handlers.js file.*

-- [x] Store tweets as JSON in memory
+- [x] Store tweets as JSON in memory (now obsolete, as we're using Redis)

-*Claps were initially stored in a JSON file, but have since been moved to Redis.*

-### Step 2

 - [x] Store Tweets in the file system

-### Step 3

-- [ ] Use Cookies to restrict tweet deletion to the browser from which the tweet was originally created (in progress)
+- [x] Use Cookies to restrict tweet deletion to the browser from which the tweet was originally created

-*Cookies are being handled server-side, written and read through the header of the HTTP request.
-We are using randomly-generated userIds to attach an identity to each clap.
-This then determines who can delete a clap.*

-### Step 4

 - [x] Move Tweets to Redis

-*Claps are now stored in a Redis database.*

-### Step 5

-- [ ] Deploy to Heroku (in progress)
+- [x] Deploy to Heroku

-*Canary is hosted on Heroku, and can be found [here](http://canaryapp.herokuapp.com).*

-### Step 6

-- [x] Add real-time updates of tweets
+- [x] Add real-time updates of tweets with Socket.io

-*Right now claps appear on the timeline as they are posted.
-We have started looked at socket.io and hope to eventually use this for more efficient real time updates.*

-### Stretch goals

-- [ ] Hash tag functionality
+- [ ] Hash tag functionality (for different programming languages)

-*We aim to make it possible for Canary users to filter their claps by hash tag.*
+- [ ] Attach geolocation data to every clap
+- [ ] Allow users to select their own location from a map
+- [ ] Display all claps on a map

 ##How can you run Canary?

-You will need to have nodejs and nodemon installed, plus a basic understanding of git and your terminal to get this working.
+You will need to have node.js, nodemon and redis installed, plus a basic understanding of git and your terminal to get this working.

 ### 1. Clone the repo